Team USA keeps Olympic training center, other facilities open for Paralympians for the first time

 Six years ago, staff members from the USOPC traveled to Paris on the hunt for a facility to host one of the largest teams to compete in the Games.
 After two days and around 30 venue tours, they chose Athletica, a multisport training facility used by Eaubonne community members.

-Team USA recently invested 27 million euros ($29 million) in renovations targeting the HPC’s dormitories, sports medicine facilities and training centers in preparation to host approximately 1,200 athletes across both the Olympic and Paralympic Games.
+The facility underwent 27 million euros ($29 million) in improvements to become a regional high performance center for international teams, of which USOPC contributed approximately 10%, spokeswoman Annemarie Blanco said.
 The athletes village is 10 miles (15 kilometers) away, allowing easy travel between the facilities.

 Exclusive access to the compound allows athletes to train on their own schedule.
 Around 8,000 athletes reside in the Paralympic Village and share approximately 300 pieces of equipment there, compared to a little over 200 U.S. athletes sharing a facility the size of a small college athletic department.
 Having all that real estate makes a difference.

-Note: This story was first published on Aug.
-30, 2024.
-It was updated on Aug.
-31, 2024, to correct the fact that the USOPC contributed about 10% of the 27 million euros ($29 million) invested in renovations, not the whole amount.